pcelman/Portfolio_2.0/README.md

 ## Usage

-You can view the live version of my portfolio [here](https://pcelman.github.io/Portfolio_2.0/).
+You will soon be able to view the live version of my portfolio.
 Alternatively, you can clone the repository and run it locally on your machine:

 ```sh